-We are Cub Scout Pack 9, based in Lutz, Florida and part of the Boy Scouts of America.
+We are Cub Scout Pack 9, based in Lutz, Florida and part of the Boy Scouts of America Greater Tampa Bay Area Council.

-We currently meet at 7 PM on the second Tuesday of the month at McKitrick Elementary School.
+We currently meet at 7 PM on the fourth Tuesday of the month at the American Legion Post 147, 14373 Gunn Highway, Odessa FL, 33556.

-This year we have a full calendar of events, including camping trips, a pinewood derby, multiple parades, and more.
+This year we have a full calendar of events, including camping trips, a pinewood derby, parades, volunteering and more!
 Along with the fun, boys in scouting learn many valuable skills and make many new friends.
 Please look through the Scrapbook section for pictures of past events and check out the Announcements and Calendar sections for news of what's coming up.

-For more information about Pack 9 and our activities, please contact the Cubmaster at email@example.com.
+For more information about Pack 9 and our activities, please contact Jason Goulas.

 Pack 9 is excited about having you as a vital part of our pack!
 Cub Scouting provides a structured, organized program to help promote the overall aims of Scouting to develop a boy’s character, train him in good citizenship, and encourage him in his development of physical, mental, and moral fitness.